 If you haven’t considered implementing eNPS in your company then perhaps you should.
 When implemented as a part of an ongoing operating system it can help team leaders with identifying and prioritizing issues, as well as working on continuous improvement.

-These surveys can be conducted at the different stages of employment, such as
+These surveys can be conducted at different stages of employment, such as:

 - right after training